GMFelixfex/GDV-SoSe-2022/Exercise 2/readme.md

 Project is Pep8-Formatted with the exeption of the Max-Line-Length.
 ## Purpose
-The  Application shows the usage of  **Morphologiccal Operations** via a and Color Detection agorythm.
+The  Application shows the usage of  **Morphologiccal Operations** via a Color Detection agorythm.

 It should detect the **Amount and Position of all** the colored gumballs in the images from the image folder.
 It can determine the amount of Blue, Yellow, Green, (Red, Pink and White)x2 gumballs  depending on the lighting conditions.